About

 Member Update

-Community Foundations Australia member Bass Coast Community Foundation (BCCF) is seeking to recruit a part-time Executive Officer (EO) to work from its Wonthaggi Office.
+Community Foundations Australia member Geelong Community Foundation is seeking to recruit a part-time Program Manager to work from its Geelong office.

 Member Update